-The company's strong financial position and absence of debt will enable us to manage this difficult situation for the foreseeable future.
-It is here pertinent to remark that as a result of the unprecedented disruptions being brought about by the COVID-19 pandemic, the financial results for the financial year 2020 are expected to be substantially inferior to those registered in the last year.
-Consequently, following an in-depth impact assessment, the Board has recommended that in this moment of uncertainty, the prudent approach in the best interests of the company and its stakeholders is to postpone the declaration of a final dividend for 2019, and to continue to focus on a plan of readiness to re-open for business once the current restrictions are lifted.
+The company's strong financial position and absence of debt has this far enabled us to manage this adverse situation, however results for 2021 are understandably expected to remain below normal levels.
+Consequently, following an in-depth impact assessment, the Board has formulated the view that in this period of uncertainty, it would be prudent and in the best interests of the company not to recommend the declaration of a final dividend for 2020.

-We remain confident that Main Street Complex will continue to be a popular shopping destination for the southern part of the island, and that as we re-open for business, we will once again contribute positively to the success of our concessionaires and continue to deliver a unique customer experience to our clients.
-While acutely aware of the challenges ahead, the Board continues to look to the future with optimism and is fully committed to return Main Street Complex p.l.c. to normal operations as soon as possible.
+We remain confident that Main Street Complex will continue to be a popular shopping destination for the southern part of the island.
+As life in general and business operations return to whatever the new normal will turn out to be, we will once again contribute positively to the success of our concessionaires and continue to deliver a unique customer experience to our clients.
+While acutely aware of the challenges ahead, the Board continues to look to the future with renewed determination and optimism.